akashghosh10/akashghosh10.github.io/_posts/2024-03-03-ethernaut.md

 This level exploits the fact that the EVM doesn't validate an array's ABI-encoded length vs its actual payload and the arithmetic underflow of array length.
 The goal of the challenge is to gain ownership of the contract.
 However, we are unable to see any owner variable.
 But, the challenge contract inherits from another contract 'ownable'.

 On inspecting the contracts abi, I found that the owner variable is stored in slot 0 of the contract.
-Additionally, the compiler version of the challenge contrcat is old and thus isn't protected to underflows and overflows.
+Additionally, the compiler version of the challenge contract is old and thus isn't protected to underflows and overflows.
 We can see that a bytes32 array named codex has been defined in the contract and a function `retract()` is also defined, which reduces the length of the array by 1.
 Again, in older versions of solidity array elements could be deleted by reducing the length of an array.
-Here, codex hasn't been changed anywhere in the contrcat, so it is empty.
+Here, codex hasn't been changed anywhere in the contract, so it is empty.
 Now, if we reduce it's length by 1 by calling the `retract()` function, an underflow will occur since the length is 0, and the new length will become 2^256-1, meaning, it will occupy all the 2^256 slots of the entire smart contract's storage.
 But, to call the `retract()` function, the value of the `contact` variable must be 0.
 So, the first step should be to call the `makeContact()` function.
 Now, we an call the retract function.
-Once the codex array occupies the entire contrcat's storage, it will overlap with some of the slots which stores other declared variables, including the owner variable, which was stored in slot 0.
+Once the codex array occupies the entire contract's storage, it will overlap with some of the slots which stores other declared variables, including the owner variable, which was stored in slot 0.
 So, now, if we are able to find out the index of the array in which the owner variable is stored, we can easily modify it using the `revise()` function.
 To do that, let us understand the storage layout of the contract.

 ```
 Slot 0 = Owner (address - 20 bytes), contact (boolean - 1 byte)